ΦFlow

 8 Efficiency/GPUs

 I find it congenial to use the EXCESSIVE KILL IT WITH FIRE method to moderate ΦFlow’s ambition with regard to GPUs.
-In some versions it is too reluctant to use CUDA and in other too averse. e.g. in 2.2.7 EVEN if I am not using cuda math.seed will still try use the GPU which is rude behaviour on shared machines.
+In some versions it is too reluctant to use CUDA and in others too averse. e.g. in 2.2.7 EVEN if I am not using CUDA math.seed will still try to use the GPU which is rude behaviour on shared machines.

 Keep it simple by avoiding ambiguity: